 - Which keywords are role-specific (nice-to-haves)

-- Average compatibility score (aim for 85%+)
+- Average compatibility score across similar postings

 If scores vary widely: Your resume might be too generic.
 Add more industry-standard keywords.